ohler55/ojg/design.md

 luxury of not having to follow the existing Go json package API the API could be designed for the best performance.

-The journey would visit several areas each with it's own landscape and different problems to solve.
+The journey would visit several areas each with its own landscape and different problems to solve.

 ### Generic Data